-PhD Graduate Student, DEPARTMENT OF COMMUNICATION
+PhD Graduate Student, DEPARTMENT OF COMMUNICATION & FILM

 A southern California native, Andrew Carter is a current PhD student specializing in health communication.
 He received his Bachelor of Arts degree in journalism from California State University Northridge and his Master of Arts in communication studies from San José State University.
 His current research interests are focused on health-related messages as they pertain to areas of food and nutrition.
 Through this framework, Andrew examines elements of culture, power and inequality, meaning construction, consumer participation and voice in public discourses on health.